NathanKr/github-actions-simply-deploy-to-vps/README.md

 <h2>Installation</h2>

 <h3>Workflow file</h3>
-Copy the workfile file clone-repo-on-vps.yml to your repository root under .github/workflows and tweak it to fit your project needs ,  for example edit VPS_IP
+Copy the workfile file <code>clone-repo-on-vps.yml</code> to your repository root under .github/workflows and tweak it to fit your project needs ,  for example edit VPS_IP

-<h3>Setup secrets.VPS_CICD_PRIVATE_KEY (once)</h3>
+<h3>Setup <code>VPS_CICD_PRIVATE_KEY</code> (once)</h3>

 Navigate to your repo setting and scroll down to 'Secrets and variables' as shown in the image

 <img src='./figs/setting-secrets.png'>

-Click on Actions under 'Secrets and variables' and click on 'New repository secret' and put here the private key of the cicd user as shown in the follwoing image
+Click on Actions under 'Secrets and variables' and click on 'New repository secret' and put here the private key of the VPS cicd user as shown in the follwoing image

 <img src='./figs/new-repository-secret.png'>